 WOMS 110.
-Introduction to the Women's Movements in Contemporary Society.
+Introduction to the Women's Movement in Contemporary Society.
 Examination of women's issues in the current women's movement.
 Emphasis is on detailed examination of feminist topics important to women today.
-3 units.
+Units: 3.0.

 WOMS 115.
 Introduction to Women's Studies.
 Introduction to the origins and models of Women's Studies.
 Explores the significance of a new field of study, and examines the methods of interdisciplinary study.
 Provides an opportunity to read a number of Women's Studies "classics" and to trace the development of feminist theory.
-3 units
+Units: 3.0.

 WOMS 120.
 Mother/Woman/Person.
 Application of feminist analyses to the role of mother in this culture.
 Focuses on the evolution of the institution of motherhood and its effects upon our lives.
-3 units
+Units: 3.0.

 WOMS 121.
 Women of the Middle East.
 Provides an introduction to historical and contemporary conditions affecting women's lives and contributions to Middle Eastern societies.
 Readings will be framed with a focus on women within state systems and political life, economic activity, family systems, religious thought and law, health, arts and literature.
-3 units.
+Units: 3.0.

 WOMS 136.
 Gender, Race, and Class.
 Designed to examine the effects of the dynamic interaction of gender, race, and class on women.
 The social construction of gender, race, and class will also be examined.
 Other topics to be discussed and researched are the effects of sexism, racism, and classicism on institutions such as academia, business, government, religion, and social movements.
 Also provides an analysis of effective techniques to end sexism, racism, and classicism.
-Prerequisite: Passing score on the WPE.
-3 units.
+Prerequisite: Passing score on WPE.
+Units: 3.0.

 WOMS 137.
 Women of Color.
 Examines the social, economic, and cultural uniqueness of various ethnic groups in the U.S. Includes discussion of definitions of sexism, racism, economic exploitation, feminism, and the nature and evolution of the women's movement in relation to women of color.
-3 units.
+Units: 3.0.

 WOMS 138.
 Women and Work.
 Explores topics basic to discussion of women's paid and unpaid work from historical and crosscultural perspectives.
 Consideration is given to popular conceptions and stereotypes of work and "women's issues" in the industrialized world; the private and public lives of women and men with emphasis on work and social realities; and the maintenance of patriarchy under capitalism, socialism and communism, with some possible feminist "solutions."
-Prerequisite: Passing score on the WPE.
-3 units.
+Prerequisite: Passing score on WPE.
+Units: 3.0.

 WOMS 139.
 Violence Against Women.
 Consider from an international feminist perspective the forms of violence directed at women.
 It will also look at contemporary attitudes towards women, children, power, aggression and sexuality.
 Topics include sexual assault; child abuse; medical violence; psychiatric violence; economic violence; and military violence.
 Also examines the ways in which women are individually and collectively combating these various forms of violence.
-3 units.
+Units: 3.0.

 WOMS 144.
 Women and Theatre: Staging Diversity.
 Includes study of recent feminist performance theory and criticism and its application to acting, directing, and writing for the theatre.
 Students will participate in both lecture/discussion and activities, including the creation of a final performance.
 Lecture two hours; lab two hours.
-Cross-listed as THEA 144; only one may be counted for credit.
-3 units.
+Cross-listed: THEA 144; only one may be counted for credit.
+Units: 3.0.

 WOMS 145.
 Feminism and the Spirit.
 Provides a critique of traditional patriarchal religions and traces women's participation in the evolution of the human spirit.
 Consideration is given to the history of Goddess religion and its resurgence in the contemporary world; sexism in institutionalized religions and the current advances women are making in the churches; and dimensions of woman spirit incorporated in today's feminist art and literature.
-3 units.
+Units: 3.0.